-We think of union with Brahman as a result of jnana, of being a perfect jnani, and this is so, certainly, otherwise Adi Shankaracharya would not have written so much on the subject.
-But in contrast we tend to mistake bhakti–devotion–for something much less.
+We tend to think of union with Brahman as a result of jnana, of being a perfect jnani.
+And this is so, certainly, otherwise Adi Shankaracharya would not have written so much on the subject of jnana.
+But perhaps we mistake bhakti–devotion–for something much less.
 As Swami Sivananda was wont to comment: “emotion is not devotion.”
 Bhakti means dedication, a strong affinity for something–so strong that it brings us to the object of our devotion, or brings it to us.
 (Usually it is a combination of both.)

 “Jnana is knowing ‘The world is unreal; Brahman alone is real.’”

-“Performing all actions, he whose reliance is always on Me, attains, by My grace, the eternal, imperishable abode” (18:56).
-Madvyapashrayah literally means “trusting in Me” or “taking refuge in Me.”
+Madvyapashrayah literally means both “trusting in me” and “taking refuge in me.”
 This is a natural result of those who have understood that their seemingly separate existence independent of God is an illusion, that God is in very truth their All in All.
-Thus He becomes their “eternal, imperishable abode,” and they themselves are revealed as eternal and imperishable.
+Thus he becomes their “eternal, imperishable abode,” and they themselves are revealed as eternal and imperishable.

 Reaching the Eternal Abode

-Now for some practical instructions: “Mentally renouncing all actions in Me, devoted to Me as the Supreme, taking refuge in the yoga of discrimination, constantly think of Me” (18:57).
 It has already been said in the Gita that it is impossible for anyone to remain without acting at any time.
 For even when sitting still, the body is acting at a tremendous degree, and that is all under the direction of the subconscious mind.
 So we are thinking and acting all the time–otherwise we would die.
 For this reason Krishna makes a point of saying that all actions must be renounced chetasa–mentally.
-But he is not advocating just pulling back the mind and being indifferent and feeling separated from the action, just being an observer, for that would be mere mental isolation.
-Instead, he says: “Mentally renouncing all actions IN ME.”
+But he is not advocating just pulling back the mind and being indifferent and feeling separated from the action, just being an observer.
+For that would be mere mental isolation.
+Instead, he says: “Mentally renouncing all actions in me.”
 That is something completely different.
 He is telling us that by the constant remembrance of God and awareness that we are living in God, that all is God, we should do all actions in the awareness that it is ultimately the divine power that is acting, that we are witnesses, but not passive witnesses.
 Rather, we are intent on following the counsel: “Stand still, and consider the wondrous works of God” (Job 37:14).

 Certainly discrimination will result from our tapping into those supreme levels of our existence, but buddhi yoga is so much more.
-Krishna says: “Constantly think of me.”
-Which is why Patanjali says that the japa and meditation of Om is The Way.
+Krishna says: “Constantly fix your mind on me.”

 How to lose your way

-“If, filled with egoism, you think, ‘I shall not fight,’ your resolve will be in vain; your own material nature will compel you” (18:59).
 Krishna here warns Arjuna (and us) against being in the state of ashritya na, which literally means “not depending on” or “not taking refuge in.”
 Only when we think we are separate from God and capable of being independent do we think we can contravene the divine law–which is the Divine Will.
 We actually think we can circumvent God and do as we please.
-Basically, we plan to make a fool of God, not realizing that we are only making a fool of ourself.
-Our very existence depends on God, and if we are wise we take refuge in God–not in the manner of a pygmy groveling at the feet of the “master,” but by entering into God and reclaiming our eternal and irrevocable unity with God.
+Basically, we plan to make a fool of God, not realizing that we are only making a fool of ourselves.
+Our very existence depends on God, and if we are wise we take refuge in God–not in the manner of a pygmy groveling at the feet of the master, but by entering into God and reclaiming our eternal and irrevocable unity with God.
 This is the only viable refuge open to us.

-Like Arjuna we must fight, must engage in the struggle with the unreal so the Real can be gained.
+Yes, we like Arjuna must fight, must engage in the struggle with the unreal so the Real can be gained.
 And if we think we will not, we are very wrong, for even our material nature–our prakriti–will compel us.
 For no matter how we distort our presence in this world, it has a single purpose: the return to God.
 And return we shall, though the longer we delay the longer and more demanding will be the battle.
 It is not a matter of whether or not we will become seekers of God–only when.
-But as I say, by delaying we make the struggle much more intense and fraught with fear.
+But as I say, by delaying we make the struggle much more ferocious and fraught with fear.

 The ultimate Determiner

-“Fly unto Him alone for refuge with your whole being, Arjuna.
-From His grace you shall attain supreme peace and the eternal abode” (18:62).
 The key words here are “whole being.”
-Spiritual life is not a condiment to sprinkled in our life to somehow make it better.
-Spiritual life is just that: LIFE; and it requires the totality of our being to be successful.
+Spiritual life is not a condiment to be sprinkled in our life to somehow make it better.
+Spiritual life is just that: life; and it requires the totality of our being to be successful.
 It is a continual, uninterrupted endeavor.
 For it is our total being that must be transformed in order for us to enter the Eternal.
 Anything less fails.

 Read the next article in the Bhagavad Gita for Awakening: The Final Words